shaunclarke2333/terraformVPC/README.md

-Automating AWS VPC temaplte build with Terraform.
+Automating AWS VPC template build with Terraform.

 This template contains the following resources:
 - VPC